kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

 </aside>

+---

+# Questions to Guide Your Self-Directed Learning Process

 When setting out to direct your own learning, it can be useful to ask yourself the following questions in order to help shape and guide you through the process.

 [Adapted from Source](https://blog.futurefocusedlearning.net/10-self-directed-learning-questions)